arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP NEW DOCUMENT

-The `VP NEW DOCUMENT` command <!-- REF _command_.VP_NEW_DOCUMENT.Summary -->loads and display a new, default document in the 4D View Pro form area object *vpAreaName*<!-- END REF -->.
-The new empty document replaces any data already inserted in the area.

 <!-- REF _command_.VP_NEW_DOCUMENT.Syntax -->**VP NEW DOCUMENT** ( *vpAreaName* : Text ) <!-- END REF -->

 <!-- REF _command_.VP_NEW_DOCUMENT.Params -->